 - How do I get an ESA Letter in North Carolina?
 With an online service, getting an ESA Letter that fits state and federal requirements is easy.

 - Do landlords in North Carolina have to accept ESAs?
 Yes.
 Federal fair housing laws exempt an assistance animal like an ESA from pet-related restrictions.

 ESA Housing Laws

-The relevant law for emotional support animals is the federal Fair Housing Act (FHA).
+The relevant law for emotional support animals in NC is the federal Fair Housing Act (FHA).
 This law applies in North Carolina (and all other states) and prohibits housing providers from discriminating against individuals based on protected criteria:

 - National origin

 - Sex (including gender identity and sexual orientation)